manheim/metalsmith-fetch/test/fixtures/none/src/one.md

 ---
-title: "Page One with no fetch value"
+title: Page One with no fetch value
 ---
 # Heading1